 Riding a bicycle, catching a bus, taking the train, or even choosing how often to mow your lawn are all little steps that can lead to big leaps forward for our environment and help lower the air pollution numbers listed on this page.

 Making the environment clean and green is not only good for the planet and enjoyment of our time spent on it but having clean air also means having healthy people.
 Healthier people means happier people, happier people means safer people.

 Cleaning our air can help save the planet and our own lives if we can help reduce the air pollution statistics on this list.

 In the meantime, you can reduce the number of pollutants inside your home by using an air purifier to filter out these contaminants.
-Go to our best home air purifier to find reviews of the top air cleaners.
+Go to our best home air purifier reviews to find recommendations of the top air cleaners.

 There are many options to choose from that fit every budget and size room you want to use the device in.

-We also have an in-depth guide on how to buy an air purifier if you’re interested in learning about the ins and outs of these machines.
+We also have an in-depth on what makes a good air purifier if you’re interested in learning about the ins and outs of these machines.